benashford/redis-async-rs/README.md

 [![](https://docs.rs/redis-async/badge.svg)](https://docs.rs/redis-async/)
 [![Dependency Status](https://dependencyci.com/github/benashford/redis-async-rs/badge)](https://dependencyci.com/github/benashford/redis-async-rs)

-An exercise in learning Tokio and Rust's futures by creating a Redis client.
+Using Tokio and Rust's futures to create an asynchronous Redis client.
 [Documentation](https://docs.rs/redis-async/)

 ## Releases

-The API is currently low-level and still subject to change as not all edge-cases have been worked through yet.
+The API is currently low-level and still subject to change.

+Initially I'm focussing on single-server Redis instances, another long-term goal is to support Redis clusters.
+This would make the implementation more complex as it requires routing, and handling error conditions such as `MOVED`.

 ## Other clients